rikedyp/documentation/language-reference-guide/docs/system-functions/ftie.md

 # Variant Options
 ## Mode

+Writing to a component file is not always permitted.
+For example, restrictions on writing to a component file might be imposed by operating system permissions, the host filesystem, or individual component file property settings.

-The Mode variant option can be used to specify that the file being tied will only be read, or must be writable.
+The **Mode** variant option specifies whether the file that is being tied will only be read or must be writeable.
+Possible values are:

-Writing to a component file is not always permitted - for example:

-* The operating system permissions may not allow it.
-* The file properties may not allow it.

-By default, the mode specifies that the file should be tied as permitted (`P`) - for write access if possible, but a file that is only readable will be tied for read access only, and any subsequent attempt to write to it will fail.
+- `P` (tied as **p**ermitted) – the file will be tied for write access if possible, otherwise for read access only.
+If the file permissions do not allow the file to be written to, any attempt to write to it will fail.
+This is the default.

-If read mode (`R`) is specified the file will always be tied for read access and any subsequent attempt to write to it will fail.
+- `R` (**r**ead mode) – the file will be tied for read access only; any attempt to write to it will fail.

-If write mode (`W`) is specified, a file that is not writable will fail to tie.
+- `W` (**w**rite mode) – if the file permissions do not allow the file to be written to, the attempt to tie it will fail.

-Mode is independent of any [file access controls managed using an access matrix](../programming-reference-guide/component-files/component-files/#file-access-control).
+The **Mode** variant option is independent of any [file access controls managed using an access matrix](../programming-reference-guide/component-files/component-files/#file-access-control).

 <h3 class="example">Example</h3>